Reel #3. 1949

 Reel #3 Clip #1.
 Ruttgers Lodge, 1949

-Got to love the opening shot with Mom on the camera of Dad backing out the clean black sedan, reflecting the bright sun, of the driveway and heading out on 7th Avenue; then, the footage cuts to the entrance of the Ruttger’s Lodge.
+Got to love the opening shot with Mom on the camera, of Dad backing out the clean black sedan, reflecting the bright sun in the driveway, and heading out onto 7th Avenue; then the footage cuts to the entrance of the Ruttger’s Lodge.
 Ruttger’s was an historic resort in 1949 on Bay Lake, near Brainard, about two hours from Hopkins.
 Many of the original structures still stand surrounded by the expanded resort now called Ruttger’s Bay Lake Resort.

 Reel #3 Clip #2.
 Sara’s Second Birthday, 1949